 Malaysia is increasingly committed to bringing environmental education to teachers and students across all levels of formal and informal education efforts.
-The 11th Malaysia Plan (2016-2020) emphasizes sustainable development and environmental conservation, while the Ministry of Education has provided resources for integrating EE into existing K-12 curriculum.
+The 11th Malaysia Plan (2016-2020) emphasizes sustainable development and environmental conservation, while the Ministry of Education has provided resources for integrating EE into the existing K-12 curriculum.
 Partnerships such as WWF-Malaysia and collaborations with UNESCO provide support for EE professional development opportunities, the development of EE resources, and also organize events for EE capacity building.
 Most recently in 2015, the National Education for Sustainable Development Workgroup (NESDW) was created to support EE across all levels of formal and nonformal educational initiatives.

 Policy & Practice